Department of Mathematics, Indian Institute of Science, Bangalore 560 012

 One should know the material in these books, end to end.
-Many alternate books are possible, for example John Walsh's Knowing the odds.
+Many alternate books are possible, for example Probability: Theory and examples.
 For learning measure theory and probability, one could use Dudley's Analysis and probability while Grimmett and Stirzaker's Probability and random processes is good for pre-measure theoretical probability.
 Also, solving problems from the above books or from this set, for example is recommended.
 Kallenberg's inimitable book Foundations of probability contains material worth 5-6 other books, but my feeling is that it is best for the second reading rather than the first.

 Basic, but slightly more advanced Some of the topics that are basic but not adequately covered in the Durrett's book can be read from the following list.
 This is a topic-wise listing, rather than a recommendation to read all the books cover to cover!

 - Weak convergence theory from Billingsley's Weak convergence of probability measures or K. R. Parthasarathy's Probability measures on metric spaces.

 - Stochastic Calculus (Karatzas and Shreve Brownian motion and stochastic calculus)